EasyPost/easypost-java/UPGRADE_GUIDE.md

 *Likelihood of Impact: **Medium***

-Each object no longer has setters.
+Objects no longer have setters.
 The use case of the setter is extremely low, but if you need to use the setter for a specific reason, try to use `reflection` in Java.

 ## 6.0 Rename Some Getters

 *Likelihood of Impact: **Medium***

-Below getters have been renamed:
+The following getters have been renamed:

 - Pickup class: `getPickoutRates()` -> `getPickupRates()`
 - PaymentMethod class: `getPrimaryPaymentMethodObject()` -> `getPrimaryPaymentMethod()`